KediDili/Creaturebook/possible-faq.md

 ### Any known conflicted mods?
 - Any mod that adds an item with a hardcoded ID of `31`.
 It shouldn't cause errors, but either this mod will overwrite it, or the other mod will.

+### Any known bugs?
+- There's a bug with attempting to discover with giftable NPCs, they might take the Creaturebook as a gift and they will hate it, unless the NPC has a rejecting dialogue for it.
+I *think* the discovering logic should still work, though this is untested.

 ### What is Creaturebook?
 - Creaturebook is a framework mod that allows content packs to add their creatures' pages for information, and allows said creatures to be discovered by the player.
 So yeah, it's sort of a bestiary mod.
 Since the mod is a framework, don't expect it to do anything without content packs.